 Also, PVA can be super stringy, which is sometimes ok, but can often be annoying when printing more printing complicated designs.
 Many designs will require an ooze wall to keep the PVA in place.
 And finally, if by chance you do leave the filament in the hotend for too long and it undergoes pyrolysis (similar to combustion), the resulting goop will clog up your extruder and be very difficult to remove.

 That being said, PVA is still the support material of choice for many printers.
 We’ve listed the best PVA filament brands for you here.
 Most of them are available on Amazon.
 Click here to check prices on Amazon.

-That has more to do with the widespread recognition of the eSUN brand name than the quality of the PVA itself, but the it is a good PVA nonetheless.
-You can also find it on MakerGeeks if for some reason it’s unavailable on Amazon.
-Check it out on Amazon.
+That has more to do with the widespread recognition of the eSUN brand name than the quality of the PVA filament itself, but it is a good PVA nonetheless.
+It dissolves completely in hot water and also easy to remove by hand if needed.

 One thing to keep in mind is that it will ooze a bit no matter what retraction setting you use.
 That’s just the way it is.
 Otherwise, there’s no reason not to give this PVA a shot.